Xophmeister/jsSelecta/README.md

 *TODO* NPM package

+### Unit Testing
+Unit test harnesses available for browser (inline and AMD based) and node.js.
+The same tests are done in each environment using a quick and dirty tester.

 ### `selecta.rewind()`
 This is a (shallow copying) synonym for `Array.reverse()`, it has no real value beyond providing the ability to call: